Grader-ISAGe/ISAGEearabic/ISAGe-Arabic/README.md

 (Please see the "question.php" of the plugin in the section commented: // Call the grader ).
 ========================

-4. Feedback & Contact (anonymous because under-review)
+4. Feedback & Contact :
 ========================
-6. Acknowledgments
+6. Acknowledgments :